chaunceyau/prisma2-nexus-pagination-example/Tutorial.md

 ```

 ### 8. Add Pagination Query
 Now you need to update our Query type to include a query that you can use to request paginated results.
+Notice in the args object, you provide the arguments the query can accept.
+The resolve function handles the logic of returning a result from the request.
+The context object is provided as a parameter to the resolve function, which gives access to the photon instance.

+Records can be select before and after a cursor, so you have to handle both cases.
+Thanks to Photon and Nexus-Prisma, you have out-of-the-box for pagination and can easily implement it using the *after, first and last* options.

 ```js
 const Query = queryType({